 The preferred method to implement priority access is to use separate bid price floors (BPFs).
-This is because it would give effect to priority access and is relatively easy to integrate into NEMDE.
+This is because it would give effect to priority access and is relatively easy to integrate into the NEM dispatch engine (NEMDE).
 Participants with the highest level of priority access would have the lowest BPF at, say, -\$1000MWh.
-Participants with lower levels of priority access would have higher BPFs (e.g., \$400MWh).
-Lower BPFs provide an advantage to prioritised generators as their offers at their BPF are more likely to be dispatched in NEMDE than lower priority generators with higher BPFs.
+Participants with lower levels of priority access would have higher BPFs (e.g., -\$400MWh).
+Lower BPFs provide an advantage to prioritised generators as their offers at their BPF are more likely to be dispatched in NEMDE than lower priority generators with higher BPFs, subject to the binding constraint coefficient.